stevendargaville/PFLARE/README.md

 # PFLARE library
 ### Author: Steven Dargaville

-This library contains methods which can be used to solve linear systems in parallel with PETSc, with interfaces in C/Fortran/Python.
+This library contains methods which can be used to solve linear systems in parallel with PETSc, with interfaces in C/Fortran/Python and GPU support.

 PFLARE can scalably solve:
 1) Hyperbolic problems implicitly without Gauss-Seidel methods, such as advection equations, streaming operators from Boltzmann transport applications, multigrid in time discretisations, etc. This includes time dependent or independent equations, with structured or unstructured grids, with lower triangular structure or without.